thoth-station/core/docs/ROADMAP.md

 [Tekton catalog](https://github.com/tektoncd/catalog), and enables Python application developers to integrate Thoth Service consuming tasks (for example a Python module provenance check, or Security report) into their OpenShift and Tekton Pipelines.

+### Jupyter Requirements Management

+A tool focused on the Data Scientist workflow is [nb-requirements](https://github.com/thoth-station/jupyter-nbrequirements) and [jupyterlab-requirements](https://github.com/thoth-station/jupyterlab-requirements), it features a similar functionality as thamos, but embeds the dependencies and the locked dependencies within the meta information of the Jupyter Notebook file itself.